-Our findings are relevant to the ongoing policy debate on community land in Kenya and provide lessons for communities in East Africa.
-Pastoral communities inhabit lands where the ecological environment best suits extensive livestock production systems.
-To sustain these systems and pastoralist communities' livelihoods, the following need to be considered.
+Our findings are relevant to the ongoing policy debate on community land in Kenya and provide lessons for pastoral communities in East Africa.
+These communities inhabit lands where the ecological environment is best suited for extensive livestock production systems.
+To sustain these systems and pastoralist communities' livelihoods, we recommend the following

-1. To help enforce customary rights used in the management of community land, we recommend inclusion of customary laws in the legal framework.

-2. Pastoral communities used customary norms to manage land even when it was privatised to group ranches.
-Mismanagement of land accessed collectively triggered individualization.
-There is need for strengthening of community mechanisms to manage land under collective tenure regimes such as providing semi-formal training and enforcing accountability procedures such as record keeping and holding of annual general meetings.
+- 1. To help enforce customary rights used in the management of community land, we recommend inclusion of customary laws in the legal framework. - 2.
+Pastoral communities used customary norms to manage land even when it was privatised to group ranches.
+Inequality in land accessed collectively triggered individualization (see Regional Evidence Paper).
+Hence, there is need to strengthen community mechanisms to manage land under collective tenure regimes such as providing training for committees and enforcing accountability procedures such as record keeping and holding of annual general meetings.

 3. Most pastoral communities live in areas that are under-developed economically and socially.
-There is need for increased investments in and delivery of public goods in pastoral areas such as infrastructure, schools, hospital, livestock markets and veterinary services.
+There is need for increased investments in, and delivery of public goods aimed at improving livelihoods of pastoral households.
+Such investment include improvement in access and quality of infrastructure and facilities such as roads, schools, hospitals, livestock markets and veterinary services.